mautic/user-documentation/docs/contributing/mautic_style_guide.rst

      vale docs/campaigns/campaign_builder.rst.

-You'll see the errors highlighted as you type, and it would listed under the **Problem tab**.
+You'll see the errors highlighted as you type if using VS Code, with all problems to fix listed under the **Problem tab**.

 .. note::

    When you are making PRs, please ensure you are reviewing the Vale linter output, and you are checking your reStructuredText markup.

+.. vale off

-Tips on using vale
+Tips on using Vale
 ==================

+.. vale on

 * You **must** fix errors **red**
 * You should fix warnings **yellow**,
 * You could fix suggestions **blue** a sometimes they're not relevant

+.. vale off

 RST basic markup
 ****************

+.. vale on

 The reStructuredText is an easy-to-read plain text markup syntax and parser system.
 Below are some of the basic markup of reStructuredText markup.

 Section